lake-wg/authz/draft-selander-ace-ake-authz.md

 * G_X is copied from the associated voucher request.
 * CERT_PK_U is the device certificate of the public key PK_U, issued by a trusted third party.
 The format of this certificate is out of scope.
-* The voucher is defined in {{voucher}}.
+* The Voucher is defined in {{voucher}}.

 #### Authenticator processing

 The authenticator receives the voucher response from the authorization server over the secure connection.
 If the received G_X does not match the value of the nonce associated to the secure connection, the protocol SHALL be discontinued.

-The authenticator verifies the certificate CERT_PK_U.
+The authenticator verifies the certificate CERT_PK_U and that U is an admissible device, or else discontinues the protocol.

-TODO: The voucher response may contain a "Voucher-info" field as an alternative to make the Voucher a CBOR Map (see {{U-W}})

 # ACE Profile